msberends/AMR/index.md

 # `AMR` (for R) <img src="./logo.png" align="right" height="120px" />

-*Note: the rules of 'EUCAST Clinical Breakpoints v11.0 (2021)' are now implemented.*

 ### What is `AMR` (for R)?

 *(To find out how to conduct AMR data analysis, please [continue reading here to get started](./articles/AMR.html).)*